msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 With this modal you can assign:

 - the Asset Category
-- the asset catalogue item the asset belongs to
+- the asset catalogue item the Asset will be based on: this will link information from the catalogue item ( such as manufacturer & model ) to this newly created Asset
 - the Asset number
-- notes about the asset
+- notes about the Asset

-If the asset you are creating is not part of the `WHO PQS catalogue`, you can use the toggle to create an asset which does not belong to the catalogue.
+If the asset you are creating is not part of either the `WHO PQS` or `General` catalogue, you can use the toggle to create an asset which is not based on a catalogue item.

 <p align="center">
     <img src="/docs/coldchain/images/create_asset_modal.png" width="650" height="420">